RandalRoot/CloudBeesDemo/docs/index.md

  Figure 7.
 Running multiple versions of Python on the Mac OS.

-### The Windowed Editor
+### The IDLE Code Editor
-You can create and run Python code files (Scripts) using its built-in editor called IDLE.
-IDLE is simple to use software, and you can find several resources on how to use it via an internet search; https://www.google.com/search?q=How+to+use+Python+idle (external site)
+You can create and run Python code files (Scripts) using its built-in code editor called IDLE.
+Code editors are like text editors, but they include the ability to run as well as edit the code you type.
+IDLE is simple to use, but you can find our more about its features via an internet search; https://www.google.com/search?q=How+to+use+Python+idle (external site).

-On Windows, the necessary steps are:
+To use IDLE on Windows:
 1. Click the Start menu icon.
 2. Type "idle" to search for the application.
 3. Launch IDLE from the link presented.

-On macOS, the necessary steps are:
+To use IDLE macOS:
 1. Click on Finder
 2. Type in "idle.app" to search for the application.
 3. Launch IDLE from the file presented.